ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 Notes:

 - This element is also used in [osu!](/wiki/Game_mode/osu!).
-- This are the ticks of the roll.
+- These are the ticks of the roll.

 ## Shaker